cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   - Option to include a rule above an info unit group to separate it from the previous section on the page

-  - Option to include a rule between rows of info units (or between each info unit in - If an info unit group contains both an image and a call-to-action link, option to have the image link to the call-to-action URL.
+  - Option to include a rule between rows of info units (or between each info unit in the case of the 25/75 info unit)

+  - If an info unit group contains both an image and a call-to-action link, option to make the image link to the call-to-action URL.
 If there are multiple call-to-action links, the image will link to the first link.
 eyebrow: Main content
 title: Info unit groups
 description: "Info unit groups are used to draw a user’s eye to key information